UNSW-CEEM/nempy/docs/source/intro.rst

 input/output XML files which takes approximately 0.4 s.
 Importantly, this means it will be possible to speed up simpler models by sourcing inputs from different data storage formats.

+Notes:
+- Information on solvers is provided is provided in the :ref:Reference documentation of the SpotMarket class.
+- The total runtime was calculated using the python time module and measuring the time taken from the loading of inputs to the extraction of results from the model.
+The runtime of different sub-process, i.e. loading of the XML file, was measure by inserting timing code into the Nempy source code where required.

 Documentation
 -------------
 Nempy has a detailed set of documentation, mainly comprising of two types: examples and reference documentation.
-The examples aim to show how nempy can be used and how it works in a practical manner.
+The examples aim to show how Nempy can be used and how it works in a practical manner.
 A number of simple examples focus on demonstrating the use of subsets of the package's features in isolation in order to make them easier to understand.
 The more complex examples show how features can be combined to build models more suitable for analysis.
 The reference documentation aims to cover all the package's public APIs (the classes, methods and functions accessible to the user),